daytonaio/enterprise-docs/src/content/docs/usage/workspaces.md

    - **Entering a Custom Repository URL**

      Alternatively, you can enter a custom repository URL manually to find the repository is not listed under your Git Provider account or is from an external source.

+   - **Creating from Sample**

+     If you do not have a repository ready, you can choose to create a Workspace from a sample project provided by the administrator.
+This option allows you to set up a new development environment using quick-start templates.

 3. Select the dev container `configuration file` for your Workspace.